PYSON¶

 - class trytond.pyson.Len(value)¶

-object represents the PYSON Len()
+A Len object represents the PYSON Len() statement for length of a

 dictionary, list or string.
-Returns the number of items in value
+Returns the number of items in value.

 - class trytond.pyson.Id(module, fs_id)¶

-object represents the PYSON Id()
+An Id object represents the PYSON Id() statement for filesystem id

 evaluations.
 When converted into the internal dictionary, it returns the

-database id stored in ir.model.data
+database id stored in ir.model.data.